MatthieuDartiailh/bytecode/doc/api.rst

    .. method:: to_concrete_bytecode()

       Convert to concrete bytecode with concrete instructions.
-Resolve jumps.
+Resolve jumps using labels (:class:`Label`).

 ConcreteBytecode